jProjectFolder/CompSci1TermProject---TreasureQuest/README.md

 This game was my original created game for my term project for Computer Science 1 in the fall of 2019 at the University of Houston Clear Lake.
 I came up with the concept, defined the requirements, set a timeline, created the game successfully and aced my project.

+You will need to download the final project code and the treasure coin .png that it links to.

 Game Summary:

 This is a Python math game using python turtles.